autodriving-heart/Awesome-Autonomous-Driving/README.md

 7. UniOcc：NeRF和3D占用网络（AD2023 Challenge）
 8. Unisim：自动驾驶场景的传感器模拟（CVPR2023）

-### 5）Occupancy占用网络
+### 6）Occupancy占用网络

+1. Vision-based 3D occupancy prediction in autonomous driving: a review and outlook
-1. Grid-Centric Traffic Scenario Perception for Autonomous Driving: A Comprehensive Review
+2. Grid-Centric Traffic Scenario Perception for Autonomous Driving: A Comprehensive Review
-2. A Survey on Occupancy Perception for Autonomous Driving: The Information Fusion Perspective
+3. A Survey on Occupancy Perception for Autonomous Driving: The Information Fusion Perspective
-3. Vision-based 3D occupancy prediction in autonomous driving: a review and outlook
+4. Vision-based 3D occupancy prediction in autonomous driving: a review and outlook

-### 6）BEV感知
+### 7）BEV感知

 1. Vision-Centric BEV Perception: A Survey
 2. Vision-RADAR fusion for Robotics BEV Detections: A Survey
 3. Surround-View Vision-based 3D Detection for Autonomous Driving: A Survey
 4. Delving into the Devils of Bird’s-eye-view Perception: A Review, Evaluation and Recipe

-### 7）毫米波雷达感知
+### 8）毫米波雷达感知

 1. Recent Advances in mmWave-Radar-Based Sensing, Its Applications, and Machine Learning Techniques: A Review
 2. A Survey of Automotive Radar and Lidar Signal Processing and Architectures